Nayni/fluse/website/docs/combining-fixtures.md

 The above fixture creates 10 posts for a given author, a user.

-Until now we have 2 separate fixtures.
+Right now we have 2 separate fixtures.
 We could naïvely execute those fixtures in sequence, but with Fluse you can do better!

-We can combine the above two fixtures into a new fixture:
+We can combine the above and use the output from the `userFixture` as input for the `postsFixture`:

 ```typescript
 // src/seed.ts